revyos/revyos/README.md

 [RevyOS](https://github.com/revyos)  is a custom Debian distribution optimized for the XuanTie chip ecosystem, supported and developed by the RevyOS team from the [Ruyi SDK](https://github.com/ruyisdk) team.

 RevyOS provides comprehensive adaptation and optimization support for chips such as c906fdv, c910v, and c908.
-By default, it integrates support for the RVV0.7.1 and XThead GCC toolchains.
-Furthermore, it is equipped with glibc and kernel optimized for the RVV0.7.1 instruction set.
+By default, it integrates support for the RVV 1.0 and XThead GCC toolchains.
+Furthermore, it is equipped with glibc and kernel optimized for the RVV 1.0 instruction set.

 Currently, RevyOS meets basic user needs in areas like office tasks, web browsing, and video playback.